YARE0909/Orion-UI-Prototype/README.md

 - A universal login page accessible by all users (admin, host, guest).

+### /settings (Common Route):

+- Users can manage their personal settings such as updating passwords, notification preferences, and profile details.

 ### /watchCenter (Host Route):

 - Hosts can view live video feeds from selected locations.